-Startups: NameLayer was the commercialization of algorithms I developed to find the needles in the haystack of the domain aftermarket.
-We sold premium domain names to startups and Fortune 500's.
+I'm the founder of NameLayer, the commercialization of algorithms to find needles in the haystack of the domain name aftermarket.
+We sold premium domains to startups and Fortune 500's.
 After NameLayer's launch, I wrote the popular guide that many startups consult when choosing their name.
 NameLayer was ultimately acquired by Techstars as a means to name their next generation of startups.

-Talks: I recently gave the keynote lecture at the world's largest instructional coding event, where I taught 500 people (at once) the basics of web programming.
+I gave the keynote lecture at the world's largest instructional coding event, where I taught 500 people at once the basics of web programming!

 I'm in SF.
 Reach out :)

 As with dumb people's susceptibility to the falsities of our sloppy media, smart people are susceptible to the falsities of the articulate.

 Twitter power-user tip: Intricately debate someone on a controversial issue.
 Then, delete all your tweets.
 Now the other guy looks like a schizophrenic.